Fall 2017 Honors Course Offerings

 This course offers the chance to delve more deeply into a specialized area of study at the direction of a faculty member.
 Its topic varies by semester.
 All special topics honors course offerings must be pre-approved by the Honors Program Advisory Committee.
 Previously offered special topics courses include:

 Sports and Aesthetics: This course will be an examination of sports from an aesthetic perspective.
-We will read classic interpretation of what makes something beautiful from Plato on up through our own day, also going outside of the western tradition to Japan and African dance.
+We will read classic interpretations of what makes something beautiful from Plato on up through our own day, also going outside of the western tradition to Japan and African dance.
 We will pair these philosophical considerations with selections of poems, short stories, and articles representing sports.
 The course will end with a consideration of Hans Ulrich Gumbrecht's book In Praise of Athletic Beauty.

 Human Sexuality: All humans are sexual beings and understand some portion of human sexuality.
 While most individuals assume they are educated about sexuality, for multiple reasons they are often missing critical pieces of information.
 This course is a study of sexual values and behaviors in contemporary American society from both a psychobiological and sociological perspective.
 Focus topics will include: anatomy and physiology of sex; sex within relationships; alternative lifestyles; fertility management; contraception; sexual dysfunction; social roles and attitudes; destructive sexual behavior; sexual violence; healthy communication and relationships.
 Students will leave the course not only with basic knowledge about the human body and how bodies relate sexually, but with an ability to think deeply about the morals and ethics related to human sexuality.
 Students will begin or continue the process of forming individual beliefs, standards, and boundaries, enabling them to make healthier physical and emotional choices and decisions.